Frequently Asked Questions

 A: Residents' salary and benefits for residency activities are received through Children's Hospitals and Clinics of Minnesota.
 The stipend is competitive.
 Dental and health insurance is provided in the benefits package offered by Children's.

 A: Residents will accrue 30 days of paid time off during the residency year.
+Residents will deduct compensation time, education time, sick time, etc from their PTO account.
 The resident will need to notify their primary preceptor and staffing coordinator in advance regarding vacation requests.
-Any remaining PTO hours will be paid out at the end of the year on a pro-rated basis with their residency stipend.